redshiftrobotics/rover-ruckus-13330/README.md

 This github repository is on the cloud to allow the 13330 pulsar software engineers to share our code between each other, and make sure we each have the proper version of the code.

-* The actual code that you will want to looks at is under:
+* The actual code that you will want to look at is under:
 [13330/TeamCode/src/main/java](https://github.com/redshiftrobotics/13330/tree/master/ftc_pulsar_master/TeamCode/src/main/java/org/firstinspires/ftc/teamcode)
 * The contributing guidelines are [Contribution guidelines for this project](CONTRIBUTING.md)